grafana/writers-toolkit/docs/sources/write/style-guide/ux-writing/index.md

 ### Names of products from other companies

-When using names of products from other companies, or referring to third-party product names, always follow that specific brand's naming and usage.
+When using names of products from other companies, or referring to third-party product names, always follow that brand's naming and usage.

 **Use:**